Fishing trawler: Pair trawlers

 Pair trawlers are trawlers which operate together towing a single trawl.
 They keep the trawl open horizontally by keeping their distance when towing.
 Otter boards are not used.
 Pair trawlers operate both midwater and bottom trawls.

 The superstructure is forward or midships and the working deck aft.
 Pelagic trawlers can have fish pumps to empty the codend.

 Side trawlers

-Side trawlers have the trawl deployed over the side with the trawl warps passing through blocks suspended from a forward gallow and another aft gallow.
+Side trawlers have the trawl deployed over the side with the trawl warps passing through blocks suspended from a forward gallow and an aft gallow.
 Usually the superstructure is towards the stern, the fish hold amidships, and the transversal trawl winch forward of the superstructure.
-A derrick may be a boom rigged to the foremast to help shoot the cod end from the side.
+A derrick may be boom-rigged to the foremast to help shoot the cod end from the side.
 Until the late 1960s, side trawlers were the most common deepsea boat used in North Atlantic fisheries.
-The 1950s side trawler, Ross Tiger is preserved in Grimsby.
+The 1950s side trawler, Ross Tiger is preserved in Grimsby while the larger, 1960s distant water vessel, the Arctic Corsair is preserved in Hull.
 These trawlers were used for a longer period than other kinds of trawlers, but are now being replaced by stern trawlers.
 Some side trawlers still in use have been equipped with net drums.